 Early identification of SEN and early intervention are the key to ongoing success for our pupils.
 We place high importance on speech, language and communication needs and see these as fundamental skills for learning.
-Therefore, during the reception year all pupils are assessed and where there are concerns these will be raised with our parents, SENCO and the relevant professionals.
+Therefore, during the reception year all pupils are assessed and where there are concerns, these will be raised with our parents/carers, SENDCo and the relevant professionals.

-In key stage one and two we assess children's progress against national and age-related expectations.
-We use target tracker to track and monitor that all our pupils make progress in line with, and above, their starting points.
-Where there is a concern, parents are notified and are invited to meet with the class teacher and/or the SENCO.
+In Key Stages 1 and 2, we assess children's progress against national and age-related expectations.
+We use Sonar to track and monitor that all of our pupils make progress in line with, and above, their starting points.
+Where there is a concern, parents/carers are notified and are invited to meet with the class teacher and/or the SENDCo.